310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars.md

 {% endbubble %}

 {% bubble Chiaki frown %}
 It would’ve been much simpler if ES was merely an evil organization, though.
-We would’ve only needed to thwart their over-ambitious goals.
+We would’ve only needed to thwart their overly-ambitious goals.

 However, to us idols who profit greatly the more ES flourishes, that’s entirely unfeasible.